-The discussion posts provide you with the opportunity to engage ideas and deepen your understanding of the material.
-You are required to write a response to 10 out of the 12 regular course units by commenting and posing questions on a unit's readings and other material.
+The discussion posts provide you with the opportunity to engage ideas and deepen your understanding of the material as well as to get to know each other better.
+You are required to post on 10 out of the 13 regular course units by commenting and posing questions on a unit's readings and videos.
 While each unit discussion forum will provide at least a question or two to get you started, you are free to additionally focus on other key aspects of the readings and videos and raise different issues related to the material.
 As the course progresses, you should also attempt to make linkages across the material of the different units.

-Your written response needs to be at least 250 words long and not exceed 350 words.
-Furthermore, you are required to at least take the time to read and briefly respond on a separate page to answers on each unit by two other students.
-All unit responses, including your feedback on the responses of AT LEAST two fellow students, need to be done before the start of a new unit.
+Your initial posting on each unit needs to be at least 250 words long and not exceed 350 words.
+Moreover, you are required to at least take the time to read and briefly respond to the threads created by two other students.
+All unit postings need to be done before the start of a new unit.

-You need to follow all directions carefully and adhere to high standards for grammar, spelling, etc. Furthermore, when referring to other people's ideas out of book and other source material, you need to properly cite them and provide a bibliography.
-Please note that only your first ten submitted unit responses will be graded.
+You need to follow all directions carefully and adhere to high standards for grammar, spelling, etc. Furthermore, when referring to other people's ideas out of book and other source material, you need to properly cite them.
+Please note that only your first ten submitted unit posts will be graded.